hlomphosibeko/lins-api/README.md

 * I wanted a reminder on how to create handleClick, I got help from [Stackoverflow](https://stackoverflow.com/questions/75640164/react-router-to-redirect-new-page-using-a-button-onclick/75640182)
 * Tom, a tutor at CI, helped with fixing the issues while testing the functionality of the posts.
 * Moritz, a mentor, helped with understanding how manual testing should be done.
+* Manual testing structure that my Mentor advised me to check, I got from this site [Cushione](https://github.com/Cushione/fantastic-news/blob/main/manual_testing.md)
+* LanaD, an alumni, tested my the functionality of my project and sent feedback.

 ### Media
 * The images used on this app are taken from various sites: ChatGPT, [Pixabay](https://pixabay.com/images/search/cow%20with%20rings%20%20logo/)
 * The logo image used is taken from [ChatGPT](https://chatgpt.com/s/m_6821d556cde88191b13fd8483534c194)
 * Some of the images were created with ChatGPT to suite the insurance site.
+* I used this site to create Manual testing [Tables Generator](https://www.tablesgenerator.com/markdown_tables)